Iloilo Mission Hospital: Historic firsts

 The hospital's continued expansion and upgrading of its facilities include acquisitions of modern equipment and machines for medical care.
 In 2001 during its centennial celebration, the CPU–Iloilo Mission Hospital management purchased the Philips MX8000 CT Scan machine, the first of its kind in Southeast Asia.
 Thereafter in 2019, it was followed again through the acquisition of the Siemens Healthineers ACUSON SEQUOIA Ultra-Premium Ultrasound Machine, also which is same with the Philips MX8000 machine, is the first in the Philippines and in Southeast Asia.

 Administration

-The CPU–Iloilo Mission Hospital which serves as the university hospital of Central Philippine University (CPU), is independent in entity and is administered and managed by a separate Board of Trustees and Corporation from the said university (CPU).
+The CPU–Iloilo Mission Hospital, which serves as the university hospital of Central Philippine University (CPU), is an independent entity and is administered and managed by a separate Board of Trustees and Corporation from the said university (CPU).
 The hospital's administration is currently chaired by Elmer Pedregosa.

 Its corporate management and board of trustees are composed largely of personnel from Central Philippine University.